XixiJ5656/Capstone-Frontend/README.md

      #xyz-ecommerce site:

      this is women clothing ecommerce size.
-Back End is deployed on Heroku, front end is deployed on firebase.
-Link is :https://xyz-ecommerce.web.app
+Back End is deployed on Heroku, front end is deployed on https://xixij5656.github.io/xyz-ecommerce-react/, please click HOME or SHOP tap, it will take some time to load backend data.

      * Tech used in this app: